ovh/docs/pages/cloud/dedicated/creating-ssh-keys-dedicated/guide.en-asia.md

 ### Disabling the SSH key <a name="disablesshkey"></a>

-To disable the SSH key, perform the same steps as above and click on the `Key` icon next to the corresponding SSH key and disable the default option.
+To disable the SSH key, simply repeat the previous steps but click on the `Key` icon next to the corresponding SSH key to disable it.

 ## Go further